mehedisaurav61-rgb/23227727-Mehedi/submission/reflection.md

 ## AI Tools Used
 What tools did you use (e.g., ChatGPT, Copilot)?
 How did they help?
+I only used ChatGpt for this assignment as a supporting tool.
+It helped me to elaborate the programming concept alongside with creating example of Python functions.
+Moreover, I also got the guidance here of handling the weather data and visualisations.
+It also helped me in Debugging errors, creating better code structure and clarifications on integrating various elements.
+However, it increased my knowledge of understanding in completing this project.
 ## Prompting Techniques
 Which intentional prompting strategies did you apply?